goooooouwa/blog2kindle/README.md

 You can use [blog_crawler](https://github.com/goooooouwa/blog_crawler) to crawl any website and generate RSS feeds from them.
 See how it works [here](https://github.com/goooooouwa/blog_crawler/blob/master/README.md).

-### 2. Publish the generated RSS feeds online (as news2kindle requires a list of URLs to read content from RSS feeds)
+### 2. Publish the generated RSS feeds online (as news2kindle requires a list of URLs to retrieve content from RSS feeds)

 For example, you can publish the RSS feed to a Github repo (like [this one](https://github.com/goooooouwa/rss-feeds/tree/master/codinghorror)):